-Kenya is rightly recognised as one of the premier countries for wildlife in East Africa and this new trip for us focusses on a combination of the north of the country as well as what is dubbed “Lion Central” in the Mara North Conservancy.
-Lewa Conservancy in the north of the country is one of the best places to work with both White and Black Rhino, as well as an array of specialist species such as Gerenuk, Reticulated Giraffe and is home to 20% of the world population of Grevy’s Zebra.
+Kenya is rightly recognised as one of the premier countries for wildlife in East Africa and this new combination of locations for us focusses on the north of the country as well as what is dubbed “Lion Central” in the Mara North Conservancy.
+Lewa Conservancy in the north of the country is one of the best places to work with both White and Black Rhino and offers extremely high-quality accommodation for us to be based from, as well as an array of specialist species such as Gerenuk, Reticulated Giraffe.
+It is also home to 20% of the world population of Grevy’s Zebra.
 We are also able here, when safe to do so, to photograph from out of the vehicle allowing for more intimate and ground-level shots.
-Our transfer to the Mara North Conservancy will be by private charter (as will the return to Nairobi) so as to help with baggage restrictions, and here we will be at the heart of the Offbeat Lion Prides territory and they will form a key part of our focus here in what is also a quiet season generally and so along with the strong viewing etiquette of the conservancy itself and the opportunity to work off road in both locations, it will ensure intimate and engaging encounters throughout what will be a varied photographic safari that offers a truly wide variety of opportunities.
+Our transfer to the Mara North Conservancy will be by private charter (as will the return to Nairobi) so as to help with baggage restrictions, and once in our very comfortable camp here we will be at the heart of the Offbeat Lion Prides territory.
+They will form a key part of our focus here in what is also a quiet season generally: along with the strong viewing etiquette of the conservancy itself and the opportunity to work off road in both locations, it will ensure intimate and engaging encounters throughout what will be a varied and comfortable photographic safari that offers a truly wide variety of opportunities.

 Itinerary Open +Close -

 Day 1: We will look to arrive in Nairobi in the early evening after our international flights and will transfer to a local hotel for our short overnight stay.

 Day 2: We will transfer during the course of the morning to our base for the next 4 nights, the very comfortable Lewa House.
 We should arrive in time for lunch and the chance for a first game drive in the afternoon.